LucasDelfino92/morrowindsharp/mw#.md

 ### Tooltips Complete

 - Disable **Show Key Tooltips**.
-- Disable **Show Potion Tooltips**.
-- Disable **Show Scroll Tooltips**.

-> This disables the key tooltips which can be spoilery, as well as potion and scroll tooltips that may be rendered incorrect from the use of mods such as **BTB's Game Improvements**.
+> This disables the key tooltips, which can be spoilery.

 ### UI Expansion